 The Office of the Town Clerk 71 Mt.
 Vernon St, Winchester will be the location where you can early vote.
-The Early Voting period shall run from the 11th business day preceding the general election until the close of business on the business day before the election.
+The Early Voting period shall run from the 11th business day preceding the general election until the close of business on November 4th.

 The full Early Voting Calendar can be found here.

 The Office of the Town Clerk is also the department in Town Hall that administers federal, state and local elections for the Town of Winchester.
 The office can assist you with many aspects concerning voter registration, eligibility questions, absentee balloting, early voting, online voter registration and much more.
 Please review the details on this site and contact us if you have any further questions.

 Registering to Vote